 Professor Kperogi also researches and writes on international Englishes, especially the deviations of the non-native varieties of the English language from American and British English, the world’s two most dominant native varieties.
 His 2015 book titled Glocal English: The Changing Face and Forms of Nigerian English in a Global World (Peter Lang) encapsulates this.

-Very broadly, his scholarly and pedagogical interests, on which he has presented many conference papers and published several book chapters and journal articles, revolve around Online Journalism, Globalization and New Media, Communication/Media Theory, Alternative and Citizen/Community Media, Diaspora Media, Online Communities, Online Sociality, Deliberative Demcracy, Political Economy of Mass Communication, Media English, Comparative English Grammar, Mass Media and Society, and International Mass Media, Journalism History, Virtual Reality Journalism, and the history and practices of Journalistic Objectivity.
+Very broadly, his scholarly and pedagogical interests, on which he has presented many conference papers and published several book chapters and journal articles, revolve around Online Journalism, Social Media, Globalization and New Media, Communication/Media Theory, Alternative and Citizen/Community Media, Diaspora Media, Online Communities, Online Sociality, Deliberative Demcracy, Political Economy of Mass Communication, Media English, Comparative English Grammar, Mass Media and Society, and International Mass Media, Journalism History, Virtual Reality Journalism, and the history and practices of Journalistic Objectivity.

 Professor Kperogi received his Bachelor of Arts degree in Mass Communication (with minors in English and Political Science) from Bayero University, Kano, Nigeria, where he won the Nigerian Television Authority (NTA) Prize for the Best Graduating Student in Mass Communication.